Jump, Darling: Production

 The film inspired in part by Connell's conversations with his own grandmother, who went through declining health in the early 2010s before her death.
 He has indicated that the film is not meant to be understood as autobiographical, although he has acknowledged parallels between Russell's efforts to establish himself as a drag artist and his own status as an emerging LGBTQ filmmaker.

 The film was shot in 2019, primarily in Prince Edward County with some followup shooting in Toronto.
 While in Toronto, Leachman and her daughter spent some time out on Church Street during the Pride Toronto festivities.

+Following production on the film, Duplessie and Connell began dating.

 Release

 The film screened in an exclusive preview presentation to a hometown audience hosted by Inside Out in 2020.
 Due to the COVID-19 pandemic, Leachman was unable to personally attend the premiere, but was able to watch the film from home through a private streaming link.

-JUMP, DARLING held its International Premiere at BFI FLARE and US Premiere at Frameline (San Francisco) followed by OutFest (Los Angeles) where Leachman received a Jury Award Special Mention for performance.
-The film has screened at over three dozen film festivals worldwide, racking up multiple jury and audience awards along the way.
+The film had its international premiere at BFI Flare, and its American premiere at the Frameline Film Festival.
+It was later screened at Outfest in Los Angeles, where Leachman won an award for best performance.

 The film was commercially released in Canada to video on demand platforms such as Apple TV+, Google Play and the proprietary platform of distributor levelFILM on March 9, 2021.
 Staggered theatrical exhibition across Canada continued throughout 2021 as the pandemic allowed.

 Breaking Glass Pictures (Philadelphia) acquired the film for US distribution acquisition in late 2021 following a string of international sales in Europe, Asia and Latin America negotiated by the film’s international sales agent Wide Management (Paris), while US festival distribution has been handled by The Film Collaborative (Los Angeles).
 LevelFilm one of the film’s production partners, holds Canadian rights, and released the film across VOD platforms in Canada in March 2021, while continuing staggered theatrical exhibition in 2021 and 2022.

-Jump, Darling is set to be released in the U.S. on March 11, 2022.
+Jump, Darling was released in the U.S. on March 11, 2022.